-While some homeowners already own, a significant number of homeowners are in contract or preparing to close on a property when they begin the process of planning a renovation.
-The best advice is that you should wait until you have closed on the property, with keys in hand, before doing anything.
+There are a significant number of homeowners who are in contract or preparing to close on a property when they begin the process of planning a renovation.
+The best advice is to wait until you have closed on the property, with keys in hand, before doing anything.
 If you’re in a hurry—at least wait until you’ve signed the contract before beginning the design process.

 STEP 2: Post your project (1-3 days)

 First things first: Post your project to Sweeten and begin soliciting bids.
-On the Sweeten site, add some details about the space you want to renovate, your inspiration photos (optional but useful for us finding you contractors who have done similar styles), and any other information that would help Sweeten match you with the right contractors.
-You’ll receive 3-5 matches within three days, with links to check out contractors’ profiles online.
-Now’s your chance to take a look at reviews from clients and photos of their past projects to see whether they might be a good fit.
+On the Sweeten site, add some details about the space you want to renovate.
+Inspiration photos are optional but useful for us to find you contractors who have done similar styles.
+Include any other information that would help Sweeten match you with the right contractors.
+You’ll receive 3-5 matches with links to check out contractors’ profiles online.
+Read reviews from clients and photos of their past projects to see whether they might be a good fit.

 STEP 3: Schedule site visits and solicit bids (1-3 weeks)

-After you’ve previewed the Sweeten contractors’ profiles, decide who you’d like to set up a meeting.
-An on-site visit is the best way for a contractor to understand the scope of the project, the physical possibilities, and limitations of the space, and for the two of you to see if you hit it off.
-After you schedule your on-site visit, check out our blog post about how to prepare for the meeting.
+Decide which contractors you’d like to set up a meeting with and prepare for an on-site visit.
+An in-person visit is the best way for a contractor to understand the scope of the project, the physical possibilities, and the limitations of the space.
+You’ll also see if personalities and communication styles mesh.
 You should expect a written bid within 5-7 business days after your visit.